vivekprm/vim-nvim-tmux-learning/vim-learnings.md

 https://vim-adventures.com

+COMMAND + COUNT + MOTION
+d,c,y,v   5,6,7   j,k,l,w
+d 2f (

 # Navigation
 - H, J, K, L are used for navigation.
 - w to move one word foward and lands at start of the word. e to move one word foward and lands at end of the word. b to move back.
 5 + w to jump 5 words.
-- 0 to move to start of a line $ to move at the end of a line.
+- 0 or _ to move to start of a line $ to move at the end of a line.
 However 0 move to start of a line if there is nothing written there. ^ is used to move to start of written line.
+- use f and any character to jump to that character.
+Use t and any character to jump upto that character but not on that character.
+Use , (to go backward) and ; (to go forward) to repeat.
+- Use F and T to move backward.
 - gg to go to start of the file.
 SHIFT + G to go to end of a file.
 - SHIFT + M to go to the middle section of visible screen.
   - SHIFT + M followed by ZZ can be used to scroll the document.